aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/externalconnection/_index.md

 ### getConnectionId() {#getConnectionId--}

+<b>@deprecated.</b> Please use the 'connectionId' property instead.
 Specifies The unique identifier of this connection.

 ```javascript
 getConnectionId() : number;